• Marigolds Everywhere!

 Hijackers

-These nematodes have evolved the ability to hijack plant cellular processes, injecting chemical signals that reprogram root cells into large, multinucleate feeding structures known as galls.
+These nematodes have evolved the ability to hijack plant cellular processes (Favery et al., 2016).
+They inject chemical signals that reprogram root cells into large, multinucleate feeding structures known as galls.
 These galls become nutrient factories, crafted not by the plant’s design but by the will of its parasite.
 The nematode completes its life cycle in secrecy, underground, out of sight, but not without consequence.
 Stunted growth, reduced yield, and plant decline all follow.

 With understanding comes power

-Early detection: Recognising the signs of nematode infestation allows gardeners and farmers to act before damage spreads.
+Early detection: Spotting signs of nematode infestation allows gardeners and growers to act before damage spreads.

-Strategic planting: Knowing nematode biology helps us choose non-host or trap crops like Crotalaria juncea, or to design crop rotations that interrupt their life cycle.
+Strategic planting: Knowing nematode biology helps us select non-host or trap crops like Crotalaria juncea, or design smart crop rotations that interrupt their life cycle.

-Harnessing knowledge for organic control: Instead of relying on harsh chemical fumigants, we can leverage natural nematode suppressors, marigolds, biofumigant brassicas, and beneficial soil microbes, with greater precision.
+Harnessing knowledge for organic control: Rather than relying on harsh chemical fumigants, we can leverage nature’s own defenses, marigolds, biofumigant brassicas, and beneficial soil microbes to suppress nematodes with greater precision and care.

 Science as prevention: The more we learn about how nematodes manipulate plants, the closer we get to breeding resistant cultivars and designing ecological solutions that restore soil balance.